AaronYALai/Seq2seqAttn_ECM/README.md

 - Jupyter Notebook: Demonstrate the whole example workflow in Jupyter notebooks for one to easily play with.

-Example
+Example: Sorting of Integers
 ---------

-The provided example data and task is **"sorting of integers"** (see *example* folder).
+See *example* folder for sample data.

-The provided example model is Seq2seq with attention with following configurations:
+#### Model: Seq2seq with attention

 **Embeddings**: 128-dimensional with vocabulary size 1000 representing integers from 0 to 999.